-Inpatient medical services also include consultation services when rendered to a Participant as an Inpatient of a Licensed General Hospital by another Physician at the request of the attending Physician.
+Consultation services when rendered to a Participant as an Inpatient of a Licensed General Hospital by another Physician at the request of the attending Physician.
 Consultation services do not include staff consultations that are required by Licensed General Hospital rules and regulations.

-3. Outpatient Medical Services
+XXIII.
+Medical Services - Outpatient

-The following Outpatient medical services rendered by a Physician or other Professional Provider to a Participant who is an Outpatient, provided such services are not related to pregnancy, Chiropractic Care, Mental or Nervous Conditions, Alcoholism, Substance Use Disorder or Addiction, except as provided specifically elsewhere in this Summary Plan Description:
+The following Outpatient medical services rendered by a Physician or other professional Provider to a Participant who is an Outpatient, provided such services are not related to pregnancy, Chiropractic Care, Mental or Nervous Conditions and/or Substance Use Disorder or Addiction except as provided specifically elsewhere in this Summary Plan Description.